writechoiceorg/rocketlawyer/pages/concepts-page.md

 ## Concepts and Definitions

 Understanding some foundational concepts about Rocket Lawyer's architecture is crucial for effectively integrating with its services.
-This section will outline the essential elements you need to know as you begin the integration process.
+This page presents the essential concept definitions you need to know as you begin the integration process.

 ### Table of Contents